immayeast/female-health-wearable-data-monitor-platform/README.md

-# female-health-wearable-data-monitor-platform
-Here’s a **clean, GitHub-ready README draft** tailored to your project (technical, structured, and aligned with research + product standards).

-You can paste this directly into `README.md`.

----

-# 🌸 Female Health Wearable Data Monitor Platform
+# 💪 Female Health Wearable Data Monitor Platform

 A full-stack system for analyzing, modeling, and visualizing menstrual health using multimodal physiological data from wearable devices and self-reports.